Total Rickall

 "Total Rickall" is the fourth episode of the second season of the Adult Swim animated television series Rick and Morty.
 Written by Mike McMahan and directed by Juan Meza-León, the episode premiered on August 16, 2015.
 It shows the Smith family, along with Mr. Poopybutthole, overwhelmed by an infestation of parasites who implant false memories into them so they cannot tell who is real.

-The episode is a "clip show", with heavy use of flashback scenes to the parasite-implanted false memories; it was inspired by the introduction of Dawn Summers to Buffy the Vampire Slayer, whose sudden contradictory presence is initially unquestioned by the other characters.
+The episode is a "clip show", with heavy use of flashback scenes to the parasite-implanted false memories; it was inspired by the introduction of Dawn Summers to Buffy the Vampire Slayer in it's fifth season, whose sudden contradictory presence is initially unquestioned by the other characters.
 It received positive reception from critics, who praised the premise and writing.
 The episode has since been widely regarded as one of the series' best by both fans and critics alike.
 The debuting character Mr. Poopybutthole recurs in future episodes and web specials, and a card game of the episode was released.
 Two April Fools' Day events by Adult Swim (in 2021 and 2022) make edits to the episode.
+While the episode was inspired by the previously mentioned Buffy the Vampire Slayer, the title is a reference to the 1980 movie Total Recall.